yatinkalra22/cooklynx-ai-backend/docs/deployment.md

 You should see these functions in the `us-central1` region:

 - `api` - Main HTTP API
-- `videoAnalysisWorker` - Pub/Sub triggered video analysis processor
-- `videoFixWorker` - Pub/Sub triggered video fix processor
+- `urlRecipeExtractionWorker` - Pub/Sub triggered URL recipe extraction

 ### 2. Test Endpoints